Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 - Available for international students studying in NZ or via distance learning

-With a Master of Arts (Politics) at Massey you can further investigate topics in politics that have taken your interest.
+With a Master of Arts (Politics and International Relations) at Massey you can further investigate topics in politics that have taken your interest.

 At Massey, politics is taught in a small interdisciplinary programme where you have regular and close contact with academic staff.
 Your lecturers are active researchers in their respective fields.
-They are passionate about the subject matter they teach and bring that enthusiasm to the classroom.
+They are a politically diverse group who critically and enthusiastically engage with contemporary and historical events.

 Massey’s Master of Arts is 180 credits.
 This means you can complete an MA in three semesters of full-time study.
 If you study part-time, an MA will normally take three years to complete.

-Massey’s Master of Arts (Politics) can lead to a range of careers, including:
+Massey’s Master of Arts (Politics and International Relations) can lead to a range of careers, including:

 Organisations employing our graduates include the NZ Defence Forces, the Ministry of Social Development, the Ministry of Business Innovation and Employment, the Treasury, Air New Zealand, the Reserve Bank, the United Nations, TV3News and Amnesty International.